 Come to the 2024 Lake School of Celtic Music, Song and Dance [2- 7 January].
-The only way to keep the tradition going is if we are able to recruit more young people and new musicians to the joys of playing Celtic music.
+The only way to keep the tradition going is if we introduce more young people and new musicians to the joys of playing Celtic music.
 The School provides a fantastic opportunity for young, and not so young, to participate in playing Celtic music, singing, dancing and just having a good old time.
 The School offers something for everyone.
 In our fast-paced, computer addicted society, the School offers a unique opportunity for families to spend time together learning about and sharing a love of Celtic music, song and dance.

 The 2024 School offers beginner and advanced lessons on the fiddle, mandolin, banjo, flute, accordion, tin whistle, Celtic harp, cello, anglo concertina, uilleann pipes, bodhran, 5 string banjo, DADGAD guitar, basic guitar and ukulele.
 In addition, the School offers you the opportunity to learn to write songs, learn to sing traditional Celtic and pub songs, learn Irish set dancing and join in on the evening céilidh (or céilí) dances or learn to speak and read Irish.
 All students are encouraged to join either fast Irish music sessions for advanced students or the slower Irish sessions that cater to beginner musicians and singers.
 For those not well suited to playing music or dancing you can join the James Joyce Reading Group.
 Lisa and I will be running the popular slow session every morning as we have done in years past and we have very well-attended house parties (slow sessions) at the Commercial Hotel and Kirkstall Hotel most evenings where students and tutors can share their music and songs.